niboj/DayzXboxConfigTutorial/README.md

 3. Change the ___value___ attribute of the number of zombies you want on the map.
 4. Save the file and restart the server.

-### Change the maximum number of animals on the map
+### How to change the maximum number of animals on the map

 Dayz limits the number of animals players can encounters on the map to ___200___.
 You can change this value, but be warn it can affect the server performance.
 1. Open the file ___Globals.xml___.